asherikov/ccws/ccws/qwen/user/context.md

 ## Environment

-- Coding agent is running inside a docker container as a part of ccws framework.
-Preload corresponding skill on startup.
+- Coding agent is running inside a docker container.
+- Use ccws framework described by the corresponding skill when appropriate.
 - All ccws profile dependencies are preinstalled in the container.
-- sudo password is 'ccws'
 - Unless explicitly requested, you are strictly prohibited to bypass ccws framework in order to: compile packages (colcon, cmake, gcc, etc), install dependencies (apt, pip, etc), run static analysis tools (pylint, cppcheck,